srijan-paul/srijan-paul.github.io/injuly.in/src/blog/defunct.md

 Defunctionalization is a *transform* – a way to re-write the original program without using higher order functions so that it can be trivially compiled to a flat IR in subsequent compiler passes.

 The paper uses an OCaml example, and I'll be porting the same program to Haskell.
-Our implementation will assume that the language being compiled supports GADTs, though its certainly possible to defunctionalize without them.
+Our implementation will assume that the language being compiled supports GADTs, though it's certainly possible to defunctionalize without them.

 ## Rewriting programs to remove higher order functions

 Consider the following snippet: